JigneshMahadik/BookManager/README.md

 https://book-manager-rouge.vercel.app/

 # To setup the project locally :
-1] Copy below url and clone the frontend application locally : https://github.com/JigneshMahadik/BookManager.git
+1] Copy this url and clone the frontend application locally : https://github.com/JigneshMahadik/BookManager.git

-2] Copy below url and clone the backend service locally : https://github.com/JigneshMahadik/BookManagerBackend.git
+2] Copy this url and clone the backend service locally : https://github.com/JigneshMahadik/BookManagerBackend.git

 3] After above setup, run the below script to run the project :